 Transferring Hotel Points to Airlines

-You also can transfer points from Accor Live Limitless to airlines:
+You can also transfer points from Accor Live Limitless to certain airlines:

 You can transfer Choice Privileges points to these airline partners: